 Running Safely With Knee Osteoarthritis

-Take it Slowly, and Listen to your Body
+Listen to Your Body

 Different Sources of Pain

 Overall, Dr. Kerrigan has one simple piece of advice for people who have knee OA and want to run: “Go do it!
-Don’t listen to people who sit around and say, ‘you’re going to ruin your knees.’
+Don’t listen to people who sit around and say, ‘You’re going to ruin your knees.’
 You’re going to do the exact opposite!
 But it’s going to take a little bit of time to get there.”

 Stay in the Know.
 Live in the Yes.

 Get involved with the arthritis community.
 Tell us a little about yourself and, based on your interests, you’ll receive emails packed with the latest information and resources to live your best life and connect with others.